-The Kuramoto network on the multilayer system - Eq. (\ref{eq:KM_multilayer}) - represented by $\bm{A}$ - Eq. (\ref{eq:matrix_multilayer}) - and the Kuramoto network on the reduced system - Eq. (\ref{eq:KM_reduced_system}) - represented by $\bar{\bm{A}}$ - Eq. (\ref{eq:matrix_reduced_system}) - have the same dynamics.
-Thus, we can use the reduced system to better understand the dynamics on the more complicated, multilayer network.
+The Kuramoto network on the multi-level system - Eq. (\ref{eq:KM_multilayer}) - represented by $\bm{A}$ - Eq. (\ref{eq:matrix_multilayer}) - and the Kuramoto network on the reduced system - Eq. (\ref{eq:KM_reduced_system}) - represented by $\bar{\bm{A}}$ - Eq. (\ref{eq:matrix_reduced_system}) - have the an equivalent dynamics.
+Thus, we can use the reduced system to better understand the dynamics on the more sophisticated, multi-level network.

-More precisely, solutions for the reduced system can be \textit{broadcast} to the original multilayer network: given a solution of the reduced Kuramoto model:
+More precisely, solutions for the reduced system can be \textit{broadcasted} to the original network: given a solution of the reduced Kuramoto model:

 then